-A more specific type of income, is public sector wages.
+A more specific type of income is public sector wages.
 Literature describes three main arguments suggestion this link between higher public sector wages and lower levels of corruption.
 The first reason focuses on the fact that the higher the relative wages are in the public sector, the more a bureaucrat could possible lose if he or she acted corruptively.
-So the fear of getting caught and, as a result, expelled from the bureaucratic apparatus is very important..
+So the fear of getting caught and, as a result, expelled from the bureaucratic apparatus is very important.
 The second reason relates to the idea that lower public wages attracts incompetent or even corrupt candidates.
 This will result in an ineffective and non-transparent corrupt bureaucratic apparatus.
 The third reason is about comparisons between public and private jobs.
 If bureaucrats are getting lower public wages than comparable other jobs, the moral costs of acting corruptively are decreased (Abbink, 2000, p.
 1).

 Scholars thus observe that high public sector wages should reduce bureaucratic actors to act corruptively, and thus lower the level of corruption (Tanzi, 1998; Van Rijckeghem & Weber, 2001).
 This means that (relatively) inadequate public wages will more likely stimulate bureaucrats to find it less blameworthy to accept bribes.
 Bureaucrats who would receive more adequate public wages will more likely not accept such bribery (Abbink, 2000, p.
 1).